Are panic attacks treatable? And can they be cured?

 Why a panic attack won’t kill you

-When you’re in the middle of what’s called a flight/flight/freeze reaction, the logical part of your brain is cut out.
+When you’re in the middle of what’s called a fight/flight/freeze reaction, the logical part of your brain is cut out.

 Trying to calculate your best mode of escape in a life-threatening situation takes too much time.
 So, your brain bypasses that route and instead goes for a black or white option – do or die.
 This means that talking logic is as effective as filling a bottle with a hole in the bottom of it.